JaydenPagsolingan/PortfolioProjects/Project Summary: Traffic Collisions in San Diego.md

 The biggest mistake I made was deleting columns I thought I didn't need.
 I realize now how powerful SQL is; I didn't realize I can query around columns and values I don't need.
 I will never delete columns or data unless absolutely necessary.

+Also, I forgot to mention, but I've never tried Tableau before.
+I had trouble figuring out which measures go where and how I wanted to visualize my findings.
 When creating my dashboard, I tried to fit all my graphs in, but they wouldn't all fit.
 I realized I should only show the VERY IMPORTANT insights and graphs in dashboards.
+It took lots of trial and error, but I sat down at my computer (while playing some Christmas jazz music) and got it done.

 I even emailed my dashboards to the SDPD to use.
 Hopefully they see it!